r00t-3xp10it/resource_files/README.md

 Many of the this brute force rc scripts are written to accept user inputs (setg global variables).<br />
 This means that users can run the resource script in 3 diferent ways:

-- execute resource script with default settings (scan: 192.168.1.0/24)
+- execute the resource script with default settings (scan: Local Lan)

       msfconsole -r /root/mysql_brute.rc

-- instruct resource script to search in WAN for rhosts for service port open
+- instruct the resource script to search in WAN for rhosts for service port open

       msfconsole -q -x 'setg RANDOM_HOSTS true;resource /root/mysql_brute.rc'

-- instruct resource script to scan rhosts inputed by user
+- instruct the resource script to scan rhosts inputed by user (WAN + Local Lan)

       msfconsole -q -x 'setg RHOSTS 10.10.10.1 10.10.11.2;resource /root/mysql_brute.rc'